sukhbir-singh/dsa/notes/tips.md

 - Remember the approaches for rotating an array by fixed positions and rotating string by fixed positions.
 This is helpful in lots of questions.

+- Remember that integer range is from [-2^31, 2^31 - 1]

+- Note: Integer.MAX_VALUE + 1 will be a negative value.
+For correct calculation, you should convert it to long and then use. like this:
+(long)Integer.MAX_VALUE + 1

+- for checking palindrom in string => expand from centers